hungweitseng/CS202-MMA/README.md

 1. Implementing the blockmma kernel module: it needs the following features:

-- blockmma_author: **very important** you will need to complete this operation that will show "Your Name" (UCRNetID), SID" in this function.
+- blockmma_author (**very important**):  you will need to complete this operation that will show "Your Name" (UCRNetID), SID" in this function.
 We put your grades based on this.
 You will receive no credits if we cannot find your names in the output.
 The ioctl system call will be redirected to blockmma_author function located in src/core.c

 - blockmma_send_task: you will need to complete this operation that allows a user program to send memory pointers describing three matrices, their sizes and store them appropriately before the task is finished.
 These blockmma_send_task requests are invoked by the user-space library using BLOCKMMA_IOCTL_SEND_TASK in the ioctl interface.
 The ioctl system call will be redirected to blockmma_send_task function located in src/ioctl.c.
 Upon success, the function should return a task id.
 Otherwise, returns -1.